brohudev/brohudev/README.md

 ## About Me
-👋 Hi!
+👋 Heyo!
 I'm Hitarth, a __Computer Science Student @ University of Houston__, with a sweet spot for Quite a lot of Hobbies (Space, Tech, Podcasts, and Reading)

 ## What I do
 - 🌱 Working on building my Startup, BestFit.